natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

 show etherchannel summary
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-TextFSM is convenient to use to parse output that is displayed by columns or to process output that is in different lines.
-Templates are less convenient when it is necessary to get several identical elements from one line.
+TextFSM is convenient to use to parse output that is displayed by columns or
+to process output that is in different lines.
+Templates are less convenient
+when it is necessary to get several identical elements from one line.

-Example of *show etherchannel summary* output (output/sh_etherchannel_summary.txt file):
+Example of "show etherchannel summary" output (output/sh_etherchannel_summary.txt file):

 ::